Saïd Business School: EMBA

-Saïd Business School also offers a 21-month part-time 'Executive Master of Business Administration' degree designed for people with more than 5 years’ management experience.
+Saïd Business School also offers a 22 month or 24 month part-time 'Executive Master of Business Administration' degree designed for people with more than 5 years' management experience.
 The Oxford EMBA is studied through 16 week-long modules largely taught in Oxford, but with at least two conducted in key international markets.
 As of 2016, the programme ran two iterations per year, with new cohorts starting in both January and September.
-There were 60 students in September 2016 class, from 21 different nationalities and 28% of which are women.
+There were 61 students in September 2022 class, from 33 different nationalities and 41% of which are women.
 There are several scholarships for women available each year for outstanding candidates.

 1+1 MBA

 Dean Peter Tufano started the Oxford 1+1 MBA programme which allows students to pair the one-year full-time MBA programme with one of a selection of one-year MSc programmes offered by other University of Oxford departments.

 MSc in Major Programme Management (MMPM)

 The School runs a part-time two-year MSc in Major Programme Management.
 It accepts approximately 50-60 students per cohort, running a programme that features 8 modules and a thesis.
 Module topics (in 2022) are: